ThijsvdVeer/leadodo-manual/docs/tutorial-basics/1-smartlead.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Create a Blog Post
+# 1. Smartlead

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...